schorschii/OCO-Server/docs/Server-Installation.md

    ```
    apt install php php-dom mariadb-server apache2 libapache2-mod-php
    ```
+1. Configure your Apache webserver
+   - make sure that in your Apache config `AllowOverride All` is set (for at least the OCO directory `/var/www/oco`) so that the `.htaccess` files work
+   - make sure that the `rewrite` module is installed and enabled
+     ```
+     a2enmod rewrite
+     service apache2 restart
+     ```
-1. Download the [latest release](https://github.com/schorschii/oco-server/releases), copy all files into `/var/www/oco` and configure your web sever to use the `frontend` directory as webroot.
+2. Download the [latest release](https://github.com/schorschii/oco-server/releases), copy all files into `/var/www/oco` and configure your web sever to use the `frontend` directory as webroot.
-2. Import the database schema (use the newest version, e.g. `lib/sql/v1.0.sql`) into an empty database.
+3. Import the database schema (use the newest version, e.g. `lib/sql/v1.0.sql`) into an empty database.
    ```
    root@ocoserver:/# mysql
    mysql> CREATE DATABASE oco DEFAULT CHARACTER SET utf8mb4;